horseee/Awesome-Efficient-LLM/README.md

   - [Survey](survey.md)
   - [Leaderboard](leaderboard.md)

 ### Please check out all the papers by selecting the sub-area you're interested in.
-On this main page, we're showing papers released in the past 90 days.
+On this main page, only papers released in the past 90 days are shown.

 #### 🚀 Updates
 * May 29, 2024: We've had this awesome list for a year now :smiling_face_with_three_hearts:!